-Rincon Consultants conducted a vascular plant survey; wildlife observations; vegetation mapping; and a search for rare, threatened, and endangered species, sensitive natural communities, and potential jurisdictional resources on three separate occasions from March through June 2015.
-An additional site survey was conducted on March 26, 2021 to verify that site conditions had not substantially changed.
+Rincon Consultants conducted a vascular plant survey; wildlife observations; vegetation mapping; and a search for rare, threatened, and endangered species, sensitive natural communities, and potential jurisdictional resources on the Project site on three separate occasions from March through June 2015.
+An inventory of native plant and animal species observed during the site visit was compiled, and an evaluation of potential jurisdictional features was performed.
+Where applicable, native vegetation communities were classified according to Sawyer et al. (2009), and cross-referenced with Holland (1986).
+The off-site Los Carneros Creek Streamside Protection Areas (SPA) was visually confirmed in 2015 from the Project site based on 2009 City mapping since access was not authorized by the Union Pacific Railroad (UPRR).
+An additional site survey was conducted on March 26, 2021 to verify conditions on the Project site.
 Surveys were conducted on foot and covered the Project site and a 100-foot buffer surrounding the Project site.
 Wildlife species were identified by direct observation, vocalization, or by sign (e.g., tracks, scat, burrows).
 Dudek biologists also visited the site on January 22, 2014 and conducted an Environmentally Sensitive Habitat Area (ESHA) analysis of the Project site and vicinity.
 The Dudek biologists visited the site on five additional occasions in January and February 2013; and on four occasions from February through April 2014 to assess of the condition and quality confirm existing biological conditions; search for wildlife species, sign and tracks, and travel routes; and perform nocturnal spotlighting surveys.
 The site was also surveyed by Envicom in 2010 and Dudek 2008 as part of the Willow Springs II permitting process (City of Goleta, 2011).
-An Environmentally Sensitive Habitat Biological Survey and Mapping was also prepared in August 2020 by Watershed Environmental Inc, which confirmed findings for the initial analysis.
-An inventory of native plant and animal species observed during the site visit was compiled, and an evaluation of potential jurisdictional features was performed.
-Where applicable, native vegetation communities were classified according to Sawyer et al. (2009), and crossreferenced with Holland (1986).
+An Environmentally Sensitive Habitat Biological Survey and Mapping was also prepared in August 2020 by Watershed Environmental Inc., which included an updated survey and mapping of the ESHA..